Final report for FW23-417

 Research Objective 1: Conduct participant observation and collect ethnographic field notes daily to record the challenges we experience as we develop our farming operation.

 Social scientists have long utilized “participant observation” as a data collection method in which the researchers observe the subject of research by participating directly in the action (Spradley 2016).
 In our case, we are interested in the experiences of beginning farmers of color – especially those working at a small-scale – as we/they struggle to develop a sustainable agricultural operation.
-Although scholars have conducted some research on this subject, often utilizing interviews with farmers, we intend to explore the struggles of beginning farmers of color by documenting our own experiences through participant observation.
-With this method, we will observe and record our experiences daily using “ethnographic field notes.”
-Following Chiseri-Strater and Sunstein (1997), all fieldnotes will include not only facts about what happened, but also sensory impressions, personal responses and reflections, and questions for future investigation.
-Notes will be recorded by each farmer on every day that farm-related work takes place in a field journal.
+Although scholars have conducted some research on this subject, often utilizing interviews with farmers, we explored the struggles of beginning farmers of color by documenting our own experiences through participant observation.
+With this method, we observed and recorded our experiences daily using “ethnographic field notes.”
+Following Chiseri-Strater and Sunstein (1997), all field notes included not only facts about what happened, but also sensory impressions, personal responses and reflections, and questions for future investigation.
+Notes were recorded by each farmer on every day that farm-related work took place in a field journal.

 Research Objective 2: Conduct bi-weekly analysis of field notes to identify emergent themes.

 There are multiple strategies utilized in the social sciences to qualitatively analyze ethnographic field notes.
-For our project, we will use an inductive approach to data analysis which allows for open-ended analysis.
+For our project, we used an inductive approach to data analysis which allows for open-ended analysis.
 This approach differs from other qualitative analysis techniques in which the researcher codes for pre-determined themes.
-First, we will read through our field notes and highlight different processes.
-These processes will then be grouped into categories, and finally into even broader themes (e.g. “accessing federal financial assistance” or “sharing equipment with neighbors”) (Saldaña 2021).
-This process will take place bi-weekly in preparation for development of videos and blog posts (see “Educational Plan”).
+First, we read through our field notes and highlighted different processes.
+These processes were then grouped into categories, and finally into even broader themes (e.g. “acquiring field equipment” or “accessing capital”) (Saldaña 2021).
+This process took place bi-weekly in preparation for development of videos and blog posts (see “Educational Plan”).

-During the 2023 season, we observed and recorded our daily experiences using ethnographic field notes.
-Throughout the season, we conducted structured reflections on our field notes every other week and are currently in the process of identifying emergent themes.
-This process is ongoing as of winter 2024, but initial findings indicate that greater research and extension on the following topics would be beneficial for beginning farmers of color: (1) start-up capital and equipment; (2) infrastructure for small producers; (3) grant-writing support; (4) production practices for crops culturally relevant to South Asians and Latinos.
+During the 2023 and 2024 seasons, we observed and recorded our daily experiences using ethnographic field notes.
+Throughout the seasons, we conducted structured reflections on our field notes every other week and have now identified emergent themes.
+Findings indicate that greater research and extension on the following topics would be beneficial for beginning farmers of color: (1) establishing strategic business partnerships; (2) initial farm site preparation; (3) acquiring field equipment; (4) accessing start-up capital; (5) identifying and collaborating with local farm assistance organizations; (6) managing weeds; (7) accessing markets; (8) making a crop plan;(9) navigating relationships with neighbors; (10) managing burnout; (11) designing and managing irrigation systems; (12) building soil health.

 Education and Outreach